dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

         *This type test may get elided.
 See "Pointless type tests and legacy types" below.*

+    2. Let `n` be the number of non-rest elements.

+    3. Check the length.
+If `p` is empty or has any non-rest elements:

-    2. Let `l` be the length of the map determined by calling `length` on `v`.
+        1. Let `l` be the length of the map determined by calling `length` on `v`. *We only call `length` on the map if needed.*

+        2. If `p` has both a rest element and `n > 0`:

+            1. If `l < n` then the match fails.

+            *When there are non-rest elements and a rest element, the map must be at least long enough to match the non-rest elements.*

+        3. Else if `n > 0` *(and `p` has no rest element)*:

+            1. If `l != n` then the match fails.

+            *If there are only non-rest elements, then the map must have exactly the same number of elements.*

+        4. Else `p` is empty:

+            1. If `l > 0` then the match fails.

+            *An empty map pattern can match only empty maps.
+Note that this treats a misbehaving map whose `length` is negative as an empty map.
+            This is important so that a set of map patterns that is clearly exhaustive over well-behaving maps will also cover a misbehaving one.*

-    3. If `p` has no rest element and `l` is not equal to the number of subpatterns then the match fails.
-If `p` has a rest element and `l` is less than the number of non-rest entry subpatterns, then the match fails. *These match failures become runtime exceptions if the map pattern is in an irrefutable context.*
+        *These match failures become runtime exceptions if the map pattern is in an irrefutable context.*

-    4. Otherwise, for each (non-rest) entry in `p`, in source order:
+    4. For each non-rest entry in `p`, in source order:

         1. Evaluate the key `expression` to `k` and call `containsKey(k)` on the value.
 If this returns `false`, the map does not match.